easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

 * Tell EasyBuild we want to "install" the `HDF5-1.10.7-gompi-2020b.eb` easyconfig file;
 * Enable dependency resolution via `--robot`;
-* Instruct EasyBuild to only generate the module files, not to install the software (since it is there already in `/easybuild/software`), via the `--module-only` option.
+* Assuming the software would have been installed already with the default naming scheme in a different module directory, instruct EasyBuild to only generate the module files, not to install the software (since it is there already in `/easybuild/software`), via the `--module-only` option.

 These steps translate to this single `eb` command: